Scott's 50s Biography

 3 years later, at 58 , driven by increasing boredom with redundant & easy US & Canada trips & sites, I tentatively contemplated a van trip to Mexico, but I was afraid of its legendary bad water & food, corrupt cops & watered down gas.

-A fellow teacher offered to let me caravan with she & her high school students during their Spring break trip into Mexico.
+A fellow teacher offered to let me follow her & her high school students during their Spring break trip into Mexico.
 Yes?
 My safety net — alleviating my fears —- but then, … she reneged.

-NOTE: the irony that I, a grown man traveling & hiking alone for years in United States and Canada could only entertain travel to Mexico with a single woman much younger than I & her much, much younger students.
+NOTE: the irony that I, a grown man traveling & hiking alone for years in United States and Canada, would drive to Mexico if I could caravan with a younger single woman and her much younger students.
 Irony is a nice choice of words for cowardice.

-Initially crushed & then annoyed at my own fearfulnes, I brushed aside my Mexico fears & drove into Mexico that brief Spring Break’s a Mexican cultural immersion that was thrilling: roaming Baja Mexico alone, visiting small towns.
-Overnight camping on beaches for early morning kayak paddle to off shore islands.
+Initially crushed & then annoyed at my own fear, I brushed aside my Mexico fears & drove into Mexico for a thrilling Mexican cultural immersion: roaming & camping in Baja Mexico, visiting small towns.
+Overnight camping on beaches for an early morning kayak paddle to offshore islands.
 Occasionally stopped by friendly, curious police.

 My foolish fears had evaporated away.
-(May not be so foolish today (5/4/24)
+(May not be so foolish today (5/4/25).
+I was hooked on this exotic, new & exciting FIT (free independent foreign travel) in foreign cultures.

 This was my foreign travel TRIGGER.

-So, in Jan 1998, inspired by my Baha Spring Break roadtrip, I began a 1 mo Roadtrek roadtrip thru Mexico, but alas, south of Puerto Vallarta I impetuously & impulsively kept driving South for a full 3 months thru Mexico, Guatemala & Belize.
+So, in Jan 1998, inspired by my earlier Baha Spring Break road trip, I began a 1 mo Roadtrek road trip through Mexico, but alas, south of Puerto Vallarta, I impetuously & impulsively kept driving South for a full 3 months through Mexico, Guatemala & Belize.
 Fantastic memories & video.
 [YTclip. ]

-Brad, an American & most accomplished SIT traveler, spent weeks each year in San Francisco village with friends.
-That night’s dinner with his friends, just before I would turn east to Mexico City, he challenged me to “just keep driving south thru Guatemala, Belize, & into Mexico’s Yucatán.”
+Brad, an American & most accomplished traveler, spent weeks each year in San Francisco village with friends.
+That night’s dinner with his friends, just before the next morning when I would turn east to Mexico City, he challenged me to “just keep driving south thru Guatemala, Belize, & into Mexico’s Yucatán.”

-Early next morning I arrived at ‘the’ intersection, thought of his challenge, looked briefly east toward Mexico City… then kept driving south for 3 months along Mexico’s Coast, thru Guatemala & Belize into southern Mexico’s Yucatan back to US’s Texas.
+Early next morning, I arrived at ‘the’ intersection, thought of his challenge, looked briefly east toward Mexico City… then released the brakes and kept driving south for 3 months along Mexico’s Coast, through Guatemala & Belize into southern Mexico’s Yucatan back to US’s Texas.

 D. New Zealand: 2nd year’s ‘free’ 2nd semester:

-Inspired by my Mexico & Central American trip, I decided I should really travel off the American continents.
+Inspired by my Mexico & Central American trips, I decided I should really travel off the American continents.
 (Duh!!!).
-It still seemed so daunting.
+Yet, it still seemed so daunting.

-Initially, I booked 4 weeks with Flying Kiwi on/off Bus tours (https://flyingkiwi.com/) which is fleet of buses traveling a defined loop around New Zealand allowing me to jump on and off at major hike’s trailheads or towns and then jump on next bus when I was ready to move along.
+Initially, I booked 4 weeks with Flying Kiwi Hop On/Hop Off Bus tours which is fleet of buses traveling a defined loop around New Zealand allowing me to jump on and off at major hikiing trailheads or towns and then jump on next bus when I was ready to move along A wonderful convenient, reassuring way to see New Zealand: camping out each night, group prepared meals & traveler’s camaraderie.
+(Still in business: (https://www.flyingkiwi.com/) )

 Why change at 30 yr?